retinakundu94/031124-ph3-08-building-orms/README.md

 - Building an ORM in Python

+## Getting Started

+Fork and clone.
+In the terminal run `pipenv install` followed by `pipenv shell`.
+You should be able to debug easily with `python3 debug.py`.
+If the `ipdb` isn't working then remove it and run `python3 -i debug.py`.

 ## Exercises

 Build out the predefined empty methods in the `Movie` class in `movie.py`.